Sakura

 DAy 5

-We'll pack our picnic and head out to dine al fresco under a pale pink canopy of a cherry trees in bloom.
-We'll whisk up bowls of matcha to enjoy with sweets and savor this very special season.
-Then it's off to your hotel to freshen up before our final farewell dinner in Mirukashi.
+We’ll pack our feast and head out to dine under a soft canopy of blooming cherry trees.
+There will be sweets and bowls of matcha, whisked into froth and shared beneath a sky of petals.
+Afterward, you’ll return to your hotel to freshen up before our farewell dinner in Mirukashi.

 Flower Viewing